Guz-Ali/Dem-Profits/README.md

 You can quit by typing QUIT

+<...>

 Input the formulas of average revenue (AR), marginal revenue (MR), average cost (AC), marginal cost (MC).
 Now you can use these functions on MAX.

-Find the best price and number of product to achieve maximum profits with your product through formulas. (use "max" for this) Select the formulas you want to use.
+Find the best price and number of product to achieve maximum profits with your product through formulas. (use "max" for this)   Then, select the formulas you want to use.

+<...>

 Uses equilibrium logic from microeconomics.